brettz9/filebrowser-electron/README.md

 ## To-dos

-1. Preview/Editing Metadata/File
-1. Views
 1. List view/Gallery view
 1. Ideally would allow separate windows and tabs, with menu bar

+1. More Editing Metadata/File
 1. Demo with file handler web apps (may need to restore webappfind if Chrome apps are now deprecated)
 1. Build/set icon: